raystack/siren/docs/docs/tour/introduction.md

   worker          Start or manage Siren's workers
 ```

-Help command can also be run on any sub command with syntax `siren <command> <subcommand> --help` Here is an example for the same.
+Help command can also be run on any sub command with syntax `siren <command> <subcommand> --help`.
+Here is an example for the same.

 ```
 $ siren rule --help